 Latex allergies are not uncommon among healthcare professionals due to frequent exposure to latex products.
-The products that are used in the GFU nursing labs are not guaranteed latex-free products.
-If you have a latex allergy, the following procedure must be followed by the CON to reduce your exposure to latex products.
+The products that are used in the CON nursing labs are not guaranteed latex-free products.
+Students with a latex allergy, should adhere to the following procedure:

-- Upon admission to the Nursing Program, provide physician documentation that you have been tested for sensitivity to latex and the extent to which your allergy extends.
-If indicated by the severity of your allergy, contact the Disability & Accessibility Services Office (DAS) as early as possible after your admission so that your learning needs may be met. - 2.
-Notify your clinical faculty at the beginning of each semester that you have an allergy to latex and sign the documentation stating that you have done so. - 3.
-Your clinical faculty will be responsible for notifying the clinical units of your allergy. - 4.
-Students with latex sensitivity/allergy are responsible for bringing their emergency and allergy medications to all clinical experiences, both on campus and off campus, or other locations where there is a risk of exposure to latex-containing products. - 5.
-Students with latex sensitivity/allergy will be encouraged to wear a Medic Alert bracelet at all times when in the SON Skills and Simulation lab identifying that she/he has a latex allergy.
+- Upon admission to the nursing program, provide physician documentation of latex sensitivity testing and the extent of the allergy to the CPO.
+If indicated by the severity of the allergy, contact the Disability & Accessibility Services Office (DAS) so learning needs may be met. - 2.
+Notify CCC and CIs of the allergy at the beginning of each semester. - 3.
+CIs will be responsible for notifying the clinical units. - 4.
+Students with latex sensitivity/allergy are responsible for bringing their emergency and allergy medications to all clinical experiences, or other locations where there is a risk of exposure to latex-containing products. - 5.
+Students with latex sensitivity/allergy will be encouraged to wear a Medic Alert bracelet in any clinical experience identifying their latex allergy.